ASFOpenSARlab/opensarlab-cluster/README.md

         - Set `BotoSpawner.security_group_id` to your node's security group id
         - Set `BotoSpawner.instance_type` to `'t2.nano'`
         - Set `BotoSpawner.user_data_bucket` to your user data bucket's name
+        - Optionally set `BotoSpawner.default_userdata_archive` to a `.zip` file stored in your user data bucket
         - Set `c.JupyterHub.spawner_class` to `'BotoSpawner.BotoSpawner'`
         - Set `c.JupyterHub.ssl_cert/key` to the location of your ssl cert/key or the location they will be generated at
         - Set `c.Spawner.cmd` to `'<full path to jupyterhub-singleuser on your Node AMI> --allow-root --ip 0.0.0.0 --port 8080'`